ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 22: Reserved disk space percentage metric metadata" caption-side="top"}

-Shows the % of disk space that would be used if your topics are filled to the extent of their configured retention size.
+Shows the percentage of disk space that would be used if your topics were filled to the extent of their configured retention size.

 ### Schema greatest version percentage